POBOROJO/Kanha-GPT/README.md

 - Styling: CSS modules and styled-components are used for styling, ensuring a consistent and visually appealing design.

-## Getting Started
+## Getting Started:
 To use this project after cloning you need an API key

 1. Goto this [link](https://aistudio.google.com/app/apikey) and get yourself a free API KEY.
 2. Click on `Create API key`.
 3. Make sure to Copy that key.
 4. Next step after you get the key go to your preferred IDE.
-5. Navigate to the`.env`file
+5. Navigate to the`server.js` file
-6. Replace this text ENTER_YOUR_API_KEY your API key.
+6. Replace this "YOUR_API_KEY" your API key.

-### Prerequisites
+### Prerequisites:
-    - Make sure you have NodeJs installed in your system.
+Make sure you have NodeJs installed in your system.

-### Installation
+### Installation:
 1. Clone the repository: `git clone https://github.com/yourusername/gita-gpt.git`

 2. Navigate to the project directory: `cd gita-gpt`

 3. Install the backend dependencies: `npm install`

-4. To start the frontend application: `npm run dev`
+4. For the CLIENT SETUP: `npm run dev`

-5. To start the backend server : `npm start`
+5. For the SERVER SETUP: `npm start`

-## Usage
+## Usage:
 - Open your web browser and navigate to http://localhost:5173
 - Click on the "Enlighten Me!" button to receive a random question to get your answer from The Bhagavad Gita.
 - Type your question or response in the input field and press "Ask Kanha" to engage in a conversation with Lord Krishna.
 - The conversation history will be displayed, showing both your questions and Lord Krishna's responses.

-## Contributing
-Contributions are welcome!
-Please feel free to submit a pull request or open an issue if you have any suggestions or improvements.

-## Acknowledgments
+## Acknowledgments:
 - Special thanks to the Gemini API for providing the AI model that powers the conversational interactions.
 - Acknowledgment to the Bhagavad Gita for its profound wisdom and teachings.